aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](002.png)

-3. Click "Create".
+3. Click on "Create".
 4. Enter the name of the resource group (i.e. 'aspose-cloud-resource-group') and select a region.

 ![](003.png)

-5. Click "Review + Create" and "Create".
+5. Click on "Review + Create" and then on "Create".

 You have successfully created a new resource group in Azure.